 June 5 is HIV Long-Term Survivors Day

 We’re the generation who were told to plan to die young.
 By the end of that year, in the U.S. we witnessed the deaths of 362,004 of our loved ones and community.
-6.4 million people had died form AIDS worldwide.
+6.4 million people had died from AIDS worldwide.

-There’s a meme that ” we lost an entire generation. ” While we did a lot of our generation their are by recent estimates, 26% of Longest-Term Survivors are alive now.
+There’s a meme that ” we lost an entire generation. ” While we did a lot of our generation there are by recent estimates, 30% of Longest-Term Survivors are alive now.

 Spread the word about HIV long-term survivors awareness day

 Why June 5?

 On June 5, 1981, the US Centers for Disease Control and Prevention (CDC) publish a Morbidity and Mortality Weekly Report (MMWR), describing cases of a rare lung infection in five young, previously healthy, gay men in Los Angeles it also notes that two men had died from their illness.
 This announcement marks the first official reporting of what will become known as the AIDS epidemic.
 That piece prompted newspapers in San Francisco and New York.

 June 5th, 1981 was the beginning of HIV/AIDS Awareness before it had a name.